Kan-E/Automate/README.md

 The condition number is automatically recognized from the count matrix file and then the statical analysis is performed. <br>
 In the case of pairwise comparison, Welch's t-test is performed.
 In the case of multiple comparisons, the Tukey HSD test and Dunnett's test are performed.<br>

 If you are a macOS user, automate can be combined with Automator, which is a visual scripting technology developed by Apple for automating application workflows.
-Once the setting of the folder action is complete, it will become a more useful tool.<br>
+Once the setting of the folder action is complete, the functions of `automate` will run in the background without even opening R.<br>

 __Example: the folder action for automated boxplot (automate × Automator)__
 ![automate-3](https://user-images.githubusercontent.com/77435195/148670686-908874f8-5d69-4ede-af91-b0561624f6a0.gif)